alishney/projects-js/Case Conventer/README.md

 # Case Converter

-This program helps to easy convert text to uppercase, lowercase, proper case, sentence case and allow to save text file.
+This program helps to easy convert text to uppercase, lowercase, proper case, sentence case, allow to save text file and copy text.

 ## Preview